Why Does My Shoulder Still Hurt?

 How Can My Lawyer Help Me with My Shoulder Injury?

 Your job during a personal injury lawsuit is to focus on your health and rehabilitation of functioning.
 You want to get back to maximum medical improvement.
 Let the lawyer worry about the implications of your injury on your lawsuit because if you focus on that aspect of your problems it can be harder to get better.
 Your focus should be on your recovery and following the recommendations of your therapists and physicians to do so.
-Remember that in Alaska you only have two years to sue for a personal injury, so you should consult with a personal injury lawyer skilled in personal injury litigation as soon as possible.
+Remember that in Alaska you only have two years to sue for a personal injury, so you should consult with a personal injury attorney skilled in personal injury litigation as soon as possible.
 (Please see my other blog on the statute of limitations.)
 Keep in mind that a lawyer is your legal advocate and must give you sound advice rather than telling you whatever they think you want to hear to get you to hire them.
 If you have any further questions about this topic, feel free to call my office in at 907.262.9164 or send me an email personally at Eric@TrialGuy.com.